hydraulic-software/conveyor/guidebook/docs/configs/index.md

 In aggressive mode an update check will be performed synchronously on each app start.
 If a new version is available then the update process will start and the update downloaded and applied, without any user interaction being required.
 In background mode the behaviour differs by OS:

-* Windows: the OS itself will check for updates every 8 hours and upgrade the app in the background, even if it's not being used.
+* :simple-windows: The OS itself will check for updates every 8 hours and upgrade the app in the background, even if it's not being used.
 Your users will never see an update prompt.
-* macOS: the app will check for updates on startup without blocking the user, and on a schedule whilst the app runs.
+* :simple-apple: The app will check for updates on startup without blocking the user, and on a schedule whilst the app runs.
 Once the user agrees, updates will be downloaded and applied in the background ready for the next launch.
+* :simple-linux: No difference, forced updates are not supported.

 Which mode to use depends heavily on how often your users will start the app and how important it is for updates to be applied quickly.
 If your app is a client for a server that speaks a complex protocol and you don't want to preserve protocol backwards compatibility, aggressive mode is appropriate.
 If your app is self-contained or the protocols it speaks evolve in a compatible way, background mode gives a better user experience as the user won't be interrupted by the update process.

-!!! info
+!!! info "Aggressive updates"
     - **Updates are only checked on startup.** Users can leave their app running for long periods, so the server might change whilst instances are running.
 Your protocol should ideally check on each request if the client is out of date and return an error if so that tells the user to restart the app (or does it for them).
 Note that this is actually no different to a web app because users can leave tabs open for long periods, so if you roll out a new web server version that renames an endpoint you might break users who are using the app at that time, necessitating either a way to detect that (hard) or simply telling users to reload tabs if they break.
     - **Your app will start a bit slower.** This is of course also no different to a web app, which will also check with a web server on every startup.
 If the update check takes longer than two seconds then a progress UI will appear.

+!!! tip "Silent upgrades on macOS"
+    If you don't want your users to ever see an update prompt you can set `app.mac.sparkle-options.SUAutomaticallyUpdate = true`.
+However, if your users don't run your app for long enough for updates to download and apply then they may fall behind and be unaware of it.
+Use this mode with caution.

 ### Aggressive updates on Linux